podviaznikov/fanfeedr/README.md

 API reference can be found here: http://developer.fanfeedr.com/docs/read/Welcome_to_the_FanFeedr_Sports_API

-Currently most of the API are implemented in Node.js.
-Geo, Content are missing but will be implemented shortly.
+Currently 100% of the API are implemented in Node.js.

 In API we use standard Node.js convention: callback of each API call is the last function parameter.
 Callback takes two
 parameters: error and data.
 One parameter should be always undefined.

-Also please note that we changes some naming: so leagues became sport and conferences -> leagues.
+Also please note that we changed some naming: so leagues became sport and conferences -> leagues.

 # TO-DO

 Add more tests.

-Add documentation for self-annotated source code.

 ## License